-A new study in the Journal of Lipid Research conducted at the University of Kentucky clearly demonstrated in animals that a high–fat diet promotes the absorption from the gut of lipopolysaccharides (LPS), toxic substances which are part of bacterial cell membranes.
+A study in the Journal of Lipid Research conducted at the University of Kentucky clearly demonstrated in animals that a high-fat diet promoted the absorption from the gut of lipopolysaccharides (LPS), toxic substances that are part of bacterial cell membranes.
 That’s troubling because high levels of LPS trigger immune cells to increase inflammation.
 (7)

 This research also demonstrated that the monounsaturated fatty acid oleic acid (olive oil is 78% oleic acid) resulted in a marked increase in LPS attached to chylomicrons in the bloodstream.
-Chylomicrons, also known as cholesterol remnants, are large, fat–rich lipoprotein particles that research has found contribute to the growth of cholesterol-filled plaques.
-(8) After a fatty meal, the blood is so full of chylomicrons that it turns milky.
+Chylomicrons, also known as cholesterol remnants, are large, fat-rich lipoprotein particles that research has found contribute to the growth of cholesterol-filled plaques.
+(8) After a fatty meal, the blood is so full of chylomicrons that it turns milky, like a strawberry shake.

 Neither protein nor carbohydrate triggers the production of chylomicrons.
-Only long–chain fatty acids do, which are what the vast majority of all naturally occurring fats and oils are made up of.
+Only long-chain fatty acids do, which are what the vast majority of all naturally occurring fats and oils are made up of.
 More LPS and chylomicrons may help explain the unique role of dietary fat in raising CRP and other inflammatory substances in the blood, as researchers from the University of Strathclyde, Glasgow, and Edinburgh University, Edinburgh, discussed.
 (9)

-Bottom Line: “More research is needed to better elucidate the mechanism by which dietary fat promotes inflammation and may increase the risk of cardiovascular events,” counsels Dr. Kenney.
+Bottom Line: “More research is needed to better elucidate the mechanism by which dietary fat promotes inflammation and may increase the risk of cardiovascular events,” counsels Gomer.

 “However, it may be time to question the wisdom of promoting diets with 20 to 35% fat or more for people with cardiovascular disease and/or type 2 diabetes.
-Diets this high in fat greatly increase both acute and chronic low–grade inflammation in the body perhaps by enhancing the transport of bacterial toxins (LPS) from the gut to the lymph system and bloodstream.
+Diets this high in fat appear to greatly increase both acute and chronic low–grade inflammation in the body.
 Increasingly, inflammation is being linked to not only more cardiovascular disease but also insulin resistance and type 2 diabetes.”